 Salt-based water softeners sometimes get a negative reaction from the water quality industry.
 Increased water and electricity consumption, constant maintenance, and continuous purchase of chemicals and salt have made several homeowners step back from using these water softeners.

-A possible alternative to salt-based water softeners are saltless water softeners.
+A possible alternative to salt-based water softeners is saltless water softeners.
 These softeners tend to be less expensive than their salt-based counterparts.
 Not to forget there is no wastage of water and electricity, no maintenance, and best of all, no salt.
-But do saltless water softeners really work?
+But do saltless water softeners work?

 Continue reading to find out your answer.